Patrikgrinsvall/SwedishBankid/README.md

 # Swedish BankId Insomnia / Postman collection and instructions

-Insomnia collection and other information on how to use Swedish Test BankId.
+Insomnia collection and other information on how to use Swedish Test BankId. *note* a valid swedish personal number that is easy to remember is: 000101-1212, or in correct format 200001011212

 ## How to use